pygfx/pygfx/docs/guide.rst

 an object's appearance (color, reflectiveness, etc).

 Now we have all the necessary ingredients and it is time to take a look.
-To do so we need to create a `canvas` to draw what we see (here a on-screen window) and a `renderer` that will look at the scene (through the camera) and draw what it sees onto the canvas::
+To do so we need to create a `canvas` to draw what we see (here an on-screen window) and a `renderer` that will look at the scene (through the camera) and draw what it sees onto the canvas::